nareike/adhs/README.md

 Additionally, the SPARQL endpoint accepts GET requests:

 ```
-http://localhost:5000/sparql?query=select distinct ?s where { ?s a ?c }
+http://localhost:5000/sparql?query=select distinct ?s where { ?s a ?c }&output=(html|json|xml)
 ```

-The answer format will always be JSON, there is no content negotiation at the moment but will probably be implemented in the future.
+The default output format is JSON, there is no content negotiation via HTTP headers at the moment but will probably be implemented in the future.

 ### Use case